 You will provided with a DTP laptop which you can collect from Victoria, in the DTC building, in Freshers week.
 This will be handed back by the following August by which time you will have decided what type of computer you need in order to be able to carry out your research project.
 It will then be refurbished and handed to the next intake, so please take care of it and use the case we provide to protect it.
 The DTC IT Support team will provide you with support for your laptop throughout the year.
+We strongly recommend that you purchase a laptop through the university when you transfer out to your department, rather than using your personal laptop during your research project.
+A personal laptop is not eligible to use university licensed software or to receive IT support from university sources.
+We cannot be held responsible for replacing a personally owned laptop if you have used one throughout your project, and it dies towards the end.
 You should be given help in obtaining a computer by the department you are moving out to.
 If this is not possible please let the DTP office know.
 If you need additional funds for specific computing requirements you can access your RTSG after completing a particular form.
 Please see the RTSG guidance for details.